arturbdr/kafka-poc/README.md

 ## How to start it
 It's necessary to have docker installed in the machine.
-Simple pull this repository and execute the script called: dockerstart.sh.
+Simple pull this repository and docker-compose file.
 It will create a container with both Kafka and Zookeeper.
-Afterward, execute the SpringBoot class KafkaPocApplication.
+It's possible to access it in http://localhost:3030 Afterward, execute the SpringBoot class KafkaPocApplication.

-Every 5 seconds a message will be produced to Kafka and Consumed.

-## TODO
-- [ ] Testing with Kafka (is there a Embedded Kafka for testing?)
-- [ ] I'll create a simple docker-compose file
-- [ ] Create more producer (posting in more topics)
-- [ ] Create more complex Consumers (with different groups binding to different topics)
-- [ ] Customize the prefetch and the commit of the consumers
+Check http://localhost:8080/swagger-ui.html to send messages to Kafka

+There's also an embedded Kafka Server for testing